jperezcuarenta/jperezcuarenta.github.io/_posts/2021-04-07-Predicting_ENSO_Phenomena.md

 ---
 layout: post
-title:  "Predicting EN-SO Phenomena"
+title:  "Predicting ENSO Phenomena"
 author: "Jesus Perez Cuarenta"
 categories: journal
 tags: [documentation]
 ---

-This notebook goes over a short elementary explanation of the El Niño-Southern Oscillation (EN-SO) phenomenon as well as a gentle introduction to machine learning tools used to predict an ENSO event.
+This notebook goes over a short elementary explanation of the El Niño-Southern Oscillation (ENSO) phenomenon as well as a gentle introduction to machine learning tools used to predict an ENSO event.

 We first declare the Python libraries accessed.